 This post is a travelguide with the best things to do in Yazd.

-Yazd was one of my favourite cities in Iran.
-First of all, I loved the laid back atmosphere and it was the perfect place to take it slow for a couple of days.
-One of the best things to do in Yazd was simply wandering around the winding lanes of the old town where every time I discovered something new.
+One of my favourite things to do in Yazd was simply wandering around the winding lanes of the old town.
+Every time I discovered something new.
 A hidden mosque, a shrine, a wind tower or a traditional zurkhaneh.

-Yazd offers plenty of things to do for those that love history and culture.
-The city is beautiful enough to spend most of your time there, but Yazd is also the perfect gateway to explore Irans stunning desert.
+Yazd is a city that keeps its history alive and blends it with modern Iranian culture.
+The result is that there are plenty of things to do in Yazd.
+It will be tempting to spend most of your time in the city, but Yazd is also the perfect gateway to explore Irans stunning desert.

 Yazd: a desert city

-Yazd is a true desert city and the desert is never far away.
+Yazd is a true desert city.
 From sandstorms to the extreme heat.
-Yazd was the first place where the dress code felt too warm for me, even though it was still April.
+Yazd was the first place where the dress code felt too warm, even though it was still April.
 I can only imagine how hot it must be in summer.

-However Yazd is well adapted to the climate in several ways.
+Yazd is well adapted to this climate in several ways.
 Wind towers were made to cool down the houses and the so called ab anbars were to preserve water.
-The domes of the underground water storages with a wind tower on each side are still a common sight in Yazd.
+The domes of the underground water storages have a wind tower on each side and are still a common sight in Yazd.

 Unfortunately many water storages and wind towers are left abandoned and the question is for how long they will survive before crumbling down.
 For now, finding them in the small neighbourhoods of the city is one of the fun things to do in Yazd.

 Despite its remote location in the desert and the harsh climate, Yazd claims to be one of the oldest continously inhabited cities in the world.
 Whether the claim is true or not it certainly was an important town on the ancient Silk road.